310mc/https-310mc.github.io-tl/source/_posts/management_story/chiaki.md

 {% endbubble %}

 {% bubble Kanata %}
-i don't really know what to say to that, you know… i still don't understand heroes that well.
+i do not really know what to say to that, you know… i still do not understand heroes that well.

-but, i want to learn more about them. chiaki, could you read that book for me, please?
+but, i want to learn more about them. chiaki, could you read that [book] for me, please?
 {% endbubble %}

 {% bubble Chiaki %}